DeadWolfX/COVID/README.md

 x_2: is the x coordinate of the lower right corner of the bounding box<br>
 y_2: is the y coordinate of the lower right corner of the bounding box<br>

+Note that the <a href="https://github.com/JairMathAI/COVID/tree/main/Anotaciones">Anotaciones</a> files contain annotatin based in a image size of 640 x 640.

 <h3>Training Models</h3>